-I’m also satisfied if they can explain the process for preventing cross-contact without using the official term.
+I'm also satisfied if they can explain the process to prevent cross-contact without using the official term.

-Helpful hint: Make sure restaurant staff change to new gloves before handling your food.
+Helpful tip: Ask restaurant staff to change their gloves before handling your food.

 3. Ask questions in person.

-When I arrive at the restaurant, I generally know what I’d like to order because I checked the menu online and called ahead.
+When I arrive at the restaurant, I generally know what I want to order because I checked the menu online and called ahead.

-I once again explain that I have celiac disease (or a wheat or gluten allergy) and ask the same questions I did on the phone in person.
+I explain that I have celiac disease (or a wheat or gluten allergy) and ask the same questions I did on the phone in person.

-It’s also good practice and highly recommended that you ask to talk to a chef or the manager in addition to your server.
-This works really well in upscale sit-down restaurants and you may find less success in more casual restaurants.
+It's also good practice and highly recommended that you talk to a chef or the manager in addition to your server.
+This works really well in upscale sit-down restaurants.
+I find less success in more casual restaurant settings.

 4. Inspect your food.

-When you receive your meal, take a very good look at it.
+When you receive the meal, take a very good look at it.
 Do you see crumbs?
-What about sesame seeds that are only found on wheat buns in the restaurant (I had this happen at Five Guys)?
+What about sesame seeds that are only found on the wheat buns (I had this happen at Five Guys)?

 Are there any unexpected sauces or spices?
 Other signs of cross contact with gluten?

 When you advocate for your needs, you not only help yourself, you spread celiac awareness for all of us.
-It helps if you are with a friend or family member who understands and supports you.
+It also helps if the people eating with you understand and support you.